lumixland/disauth/CONTRIBUTING.md

 - Include reproduction steps, expected and actual behavior, and environment details.
 - Be respectful and follow the [Code of Conduct](./CODE_OF_CONDUCT.md).

-Thanks for helping make dauth better!
+Thanks for helping make disauth better!